Robert Crozier

-Robert Crozier (October 13, 1827 – October 2, 1895) was an attorney, judge and politician from Kansas.
+Robert Crozier (October 13, 1827 – October 2, 1895) was an American attorney, judge and politician from Kansas.
 A Republican, he was most notable for his service as Chief Justice of the Kansas Supreme Court (1864–1867) and United States Senator from Kansas (1873–1874).

 Early life

 Crozier was born in Cadiz, Ohio on October 13, 1827, the son of John Thomas Crozier (1790–1867) and Jane Ann (Ginn) Crozier (1801–1839).
 (Note: Crozier's name is sometimes spelled "Crosier.")
 He attended the public schools and Cadiz Academy, then began to study law with an attorney in Carrollton, Ohio.
 He was admitted to the bar in 1848, and began to practice in Carrollton.

 Start of career

 While residing in Carrollton, Crozier also became editor of the Carroll Free Press newspaper.
 Originally active in politics as a Whig, from 1848 to 1850, Crozier served as prosecuting attorney of Carroll County.
 In the 1850s, Crozier served on Carroll County's board of examiners, which was responsible for reviewing the qualifications of teachers in the public schools and approving them for employment.